 4. You Have a Home Equity Line of Credit

 A lot of homeowners are getting — or are about to get — an unpleasant surprise when the repayment begins on a home equity line of credit.
 In many cases there is an introductory period when all you have to do is pay the interest.
 But when that ends, principal payment begins.
 And if you are not accustomed to budgeting for it, it can be a rude shock.

 What You Can Do

 Rising costs and inflation are facts of life, and the best you can do is to avoid paying more than you must.
 If you think your home’s appraised value is too high, you can appeal, but you have to follow the procedures required in your jurisdiction.
 If your credit score has dropped (or if you use credit so little you are concerned that you have a “thin file” or are at risk of not having a credit score), you can monitor your credit and there are steps you can take to bring it up to par.
 Even if you don’t plan to borrow money, there are plenty of reasons to keep your credit in top shape.
-(If you don’t know where you stand, you can get a free credit report summary that includes two credit scores, updated monthly, from Credit.com.)
+(If you don’t know where you stand, you can get a free credit report summary that includes two credit scores, updated every 14 days, from Credit.com.)
 Lightly using credit cards, paying on time and keeping balances low can play a part in helping you keep housing, insurance and interest costs in check.
 That way, even if your payments do inch up, it won’t be as painful as it would be otherwise.

 More on Mortgages & Homebuying: